webprofusion/certify-docs/docs/dns/providers/acme-dns.md

 - Select acme-dns as the DNS update method.
 - Point to a trusted acme-dns server
-- Click `Test` to perform a one-time registration with the acme-dns server (per domain).
+- Click `Test` or `Request Certificate` to perform a one-time registration with the acme-dns server (per domain).
 - You will be prompted to create a CNAME pointing to the acme-dns server.
+If you miss this prompt check back in the log file for your managed certificate (see the Status tab).
+- Once you have created your CNAME record, delete any existing _acme-challenge TXT record in the same zone to avoid confusion.
 - Resume the request using `Request Certificate`, the acme-dns server will automatically provide the required TXT record responses on your behalf.
 - Automatic renewals will then perform this process again without manual intervention.